BA Degree in Performance & Theatre Arts

 I teach on this programme:

-The Performance and Theatre Arts major is based at the heart of London’s exciting and highly creative Theatre scene with easy access to the West End and fantastic off West end Theatre scene .We have collaborative partnerships with the prestigious Lyric Theatre in Hammersmith and Shakespeare’s Globe at Bankside, our students have the opportunity to study and perform in these professional environments whilst they are still undergraduates.
+The Performance and Theatre Arts major is based at the heart of London’s exciting and highly creative Theatre scene with easy access to the West End and fantastic off West end Theatre scene.
 Our faculty have strong relationships with the film, stage, movement and stage combat communities operating in the London Theatre world.

 Faculty who teach on this programme: